 The waratah features in a wonderful, multi-panel artwork titled The Seasonal Moods of Mount Tomah.
 Inspired by the gardens, it was recently installed at the Blackheath Bar and Bistro in Govett’s Leap Road..
 The artist is Rachel Szalay.

-I can spot a banksia flower in the second block of panels, and what looks like a white cheeked honeyeater feasting on nectar.
+Sure enough, I can spot a banksia flower in the second block of panels.
+And that looks like a white cheeked honeyeater in the centre, feasting on nectar of some kind.

-Do pop into the Bar & Bistro and enjoy the artworks over a Christmas drink.
+Do pop into the Bar & Bistro when Covid restrictions are lifted.